salesforce/refocus-logging/README.md

 Note: If you are using one of Heroku's multi-tenant Apache Kafka plans, you must also define the "logger-group" consumer group with the following command:

 `heroku kafka:consumer-groups:create logger-group -a YOUR_REFOCUS_LOGGING_APPLICATION`

+you must also define the "aggregator-group" consumer group with the following command if you want aggregation enabled:

+`heroku kafka:consumer-groups:create aggregator-group -a YOUR_REFOCUS_LOGGING_APPLICATION`

 For more information on this feature, please see https://devcenter.heroku.com/articles/multi-tenant-kafka-on-heroku#consumer-groups.